curityio/getting-started-authenticator/README.md

 The authenticator demonstrates the initial areas you need to understand when getting started with plugins:

-- Exposing HTTP endpoints for getting forms and receiving form data
+- Exposing HTTP endpoints for login forms.
-- Frontend development to create both HTML and native forms
+- Frontend development to create both HTML and native forms.
-- Backend processing to receive form data, validate it and return error messages
+- Backend processing to receive form data, validate it and return error messages.
-- Backend identity logic and the use of SDK objects
+- Backend identity logic and the use of SDK objects.

-The [Implement Custom Authentication using Plugins](resources/learn/getting-started-authentication-plugins/) tutorial explains the code and core concepts.\
+The [Getting Started with Authentication using Plugins](resources/learn/getting-started-authentication-plugins/) tutorial explains the code and core concepts.\
 Once this plugin is understood, you are well-placed to implement many other custom authentication use cases.

 ## Prerequisites

-First ensure that you have these prerequisites:
+First ensure that your environment meets the prerequisites:

 - Java 21 SDK
 - Maven